-One of the most common questions we get asked: when is the best month to travel to Galapagos?
-Is our vacation to Galapagos in August a good idea, or should we go in July or September?
-Is it too hot/cold/rainy in August?
-Are the August seas warm enough for swimming?
-Our answer is always the same – August is a great month at Galapagos, and so too are all the other months!
-The Galapagos Islands are an all year round travel destination, with comfortable weather and great wildlife viewing every month of the year.
-So yes, August is as good a month as any to visit Galapagos.
+One of the most common questions we get asked is: when is the best month to travel to Galapagos?
+Is our vacation to the Galapagos in August a good idea, or should we go in July or September?
+Is it too hot/cold/rainy at Galapagos in August?
+Are the Galapagos August seas warm enough for swimming?
+Our answer is always the same – August is a great month at the Galapagos, and so too are all the other months!
+The Galapagos Islands are an all-year-round travel destination, with comfortable weather and great wildlife viewing every month of the year.
+So yes, August is as good a month as any to visit the Galapagos.

-Read on for more infromation about Galapagos in AUGUST, including typical weather, tourist numbers, and the top wildlife highlights to expect.
+Read on for more information about Galapagos Weather in AUGUST, including typical weather, tourist numbers, and the top wildlife highlights to expect.

-In COOL & DRY months like August, the seas are cool and rich in nutrients - the perfect time of year for marine species like Sealions, Sea Turtles, and species of Seabird, who find food plentiful.
-Migratory whales are also abundant at Galapagos during August, as are huge whale sharks and Manta Rays.
+In COOL & DRY Galapagos months like August, the seas are cool and rich in nutrients - the perfect time of year for marine species like Sealions, Sea Turtles, and species of Seabirds, who find food plentiful.
+Migratory whales are also abundant in the Galapagos during August, as are huge whale sharks and Manta Rays.

 The island highlands are bare and dry during this time of year.
 Don’t worry though, Galapagos land species are still easily spotted in August, even though there is less green food available for them.

-Is August in Galapagos a good month for wildlife?
-Remember, every month at the Galapagos Islands (including August) is amazing for wildlife spotting, and almost all land and marine species can in fact be found all year-round.
+Is August in the Galapagos a good month for wildlife?
+Remember, every month at the Galapagos Islands (including August) is amazing for wildlife spotting, and almost all land and marine species can in fact be found all year round.

 It's also an exciting time under the water.
 Hammerhead shark sightings become more common around North Seymour and at Kicker Rock (San Cristobal).
 Further north island's Darwin and Wolf fall directly on the migratory path of giant whale sharks who feed on the rich krill.
 Specialist live-aboard scuba cruises give visitors the bucket list opportunity to dive with these graceful giants of the deep.

 For bird watchers August can be great fun too.
-Galapagos Hawks are courting with spectacular sky dives, and Flamingos are pairing up for the season too.
+Galapagos Hawks are courting spectacular skydives, and Flamingos are pairing up for the season too.
 Handsome swallow-tailed gulls and the impressive Waved Albatross are already one step ahead with nests built and clutches of eggs being laid.

 Check out the infographic below for some of the special wildlife highlights to expect at Galapagos in August.

-We really hope that this August in Galapagos blog was useful.
-If you are looking for a complete summary of Galapagos climate across the year, then also check out our general Galapagos Weather blog.
+We really hope that this August in Galapagos blog was useful for trip planning.
+If you are looking for a complete summary of the Galapagos climate across the year, then also check out our general Galapagos Weather blog.